Information regarding IUP’s Voice Over Internet Protocol (VoIP) phone system

 How to change ring tones on 6867i phones:

-How to set up call forwarding from desk phone
+How to set up call forwarding from your desk phone

 Call forwarding functionality allows users to re-direct their telephone number to another line/cell phone.